ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 in case of saturation, thus increasing availability.

-The server adopted a basic quota policy of 100 requests per minute.
-For clarity we added the window parameter.
+The server adopted a basic quota policy of 100 requests per minute, and in case of resource exhaustion adapts the returned values reducing both `RateLimit-Limit` and `RateLimit-Remaining`.

-Due to resource exhaustion, it implemented a policy that adapt the values returned in the rate-limit headers, reducing both RateLimit-Limit and RateLimit-Remaining.
+After 2 seconds the server replied to 40 requests

 ~~~
 Request: